TGenNorth/arizona-covid-19/narratives/arizona-covid-19.md

 COVID-19 has hugely impacted Arizona over the past nine months, sweeping through urban and rural areas, tribal nations, and correctional and healthcare facilities.

 Arizona detected its first COVID-19 case on January 26, but it was not until late March that state public health officials reported widespread community transmission.
 Throughout June and July, hospitalizations were at an all-time high, infection rates among individuals aged 20–44 skyrocketed, and Arizona’s case rate per 100,000 was almost double what was reported for the United States.
-As of November 4, 2020, Arizona has reported over 250,000 cases and 6,000 deaths.
+Despite mitigation efforts implemented statewide, Arizona began to experience a second wave beginning in mid-November.
+As of December 6, 2020, Arizona has reported over 360,000 cases and 6,900 deaths.

 The Arizona Department of Health Services maintains a [COVID-19 Data Dashboard](https://www.azdhs.gov/preparedness/epidemiology-disease-control/infectious-disease-epidemiology/covid-19/dashboards/index.php), updated daily.